Home » Barcelona » Barcelona Zoo tickets

 The zoo authorities later release these birds in the Catalan Natural Parks.

-Barcelona Zoo Dolphinarium was amongst the first of its kind in all of Europe.
+Barcelona Zoo Dolphinarium was amongst the first of its kind in Europe.

 The Dolphin Show in the Hall of Dolphins here was a major attraction.